A Letter of Intent establishes a partnership with CAFI to implement the country's National Investment Framework

 Signature of a Letter of Intent (LOI) in June 2017 - 3 objectives, 35 milestones and 18 US$ millions

 Programme to implement the NIF approved in March 2018

 |Funding||The LOI sets a contribution of US$ 18 millions, in two tranches.|

 Gabon houses approximately 18% of the Congo- Ogooué Basin’s forest – with forests covering 88% of the country territory.
 For decades, Gabon’s economy has been driven by exports of oil resources.
-Though forestry exploitation has been an important component of the economy, deforestation rate is only 0.04%.
+Though forestry exploitation has been an important component of the economy, the annual deforestation rate is only 0.05% (59,406 ha/year net, for 2010-2015).
 However, as oil prices decline, economic diversification to other sectors is an important component of Gabon’s development strategy.

 This is expected to result in increased resource exploitation by extractive industries and the rapid expansion of agricultural intensification.
 Indeed, one of the central objectives of the Emerging Gabon development plan is to make Gabon self-sufficient in terms of foodstuff production and an exporter of cash crops.

 In March 2018, a programme, called " National land use planning and forest monitoring to promote sustainable development strategies for Gabon", developped with the support of the French Development Agency, was approved by the Executive Board.
 Its objective is to improve land use planning and monitoring of LULUCF in Gabon to reduce deforestation and forest degradation while enhancing development co-benefits.